RazakSAT: Launch

+Following three failed Falcon 1 launches by SpaceX, and an eventual successful launch in fall 2008 bearing the dummy payload RatSat, it was agreed to go forward with RazakSAT.
+The state-owned company Astronautic Technology Sdn Bhd (ATSB) was the only commercial contract for SpaceX until that time.

 SpaceX launched RazakSAT at 03:35 UTC on 14 July 2009 using a Falcon 1 rocket.
-This was the fifth flight of a Falcon 1, and like the previous flights lift-off was from Omelek Island in the Kwajalein Atoll.
+Like the previous four flights, lift-off was from Omelek Island in the Kwajalein Atoll.
 At 05:25 UTC Elon Musk, founder and CEO of SpaceX, told a reporter the launch had been a success.
 "We nailed the orbit to well within target parameters...pretty much a bullseye."
 Musk said.

 Operations

 RazakSAT's mission plan was carried out by engineers from Astronautic Technology Sdn Bhd (ATSB).

 This was especially important because Malaysia is usually covered by the equatorial cloud bands.
 Normal Sun-synchronous optical satellites, which may revisit an area only once every 7 days, will almost never be able to see the ground during their pass.
 As a result, much optical satellite imagery of Malaysia have more than 50% cloud cover within the image's footprint.

 Razaksat, on the other hand, revisited some parts of Malaysian territory every 90 minutes, potentially maximising its ability to exploit gaps in the clouds.

 RazakSAT, equipped with a high resolution Medium-Sized Aperture Camera (MAC), achieved the intended Near-Equatorial Low Earth Orbit (NEqO) at 685 km altitude and a 9 degree inclination.
 It was expected to provide high resolution images of Malaysia that can be applied to land management, resource development and forestry.

 The NEqO orbit has three distinct disadvantages.
 Analysis through the commercially available Satellite Tool Kit (STK) software had shown that the orbit revisit over Malaysia was found to have a maximum peak of 2-4 overpasses per day during daylight hours (from 8 am to 6:30 pm) to a period of 6 consecutive days without any usable daylight overpasses.
 The second disadvantage is that most imagery acquired through the NEqO orbit are not usable through a remote sensing perspective as the NEqO orbit is not a Sun-synchronous orbit, a vital criterion for monitoring and analysis work.
 Thirdly, it was found that the NEqO orbit exposes the satellite to the South Atlantic Anomaly (SAA) phenomenon on every orbit it takes around the Earth unlike the polar orbit, near-polar or Sun-synchronous orbits, thereby further increasing the risk of radiation damage to the satellite.